 - Photograph (unless it is stated in the job posting)

 - Personal social media handles

 Provide only the information requested in the job description.
 Also, only include personal social media handles in your CV if it will boost your chances of landing the position.
-Consider using a professional email address, like [email protected]
+Consider using a professional email address, like [email protected].

-How to write a CV: Personal statement/profile
+How to write a Professional CV: Personal statement/profile Section

 A personal statement (or CV personal profile) is a concise statement at the beginning of your CV that describes your top skills and the capabilities you will bring to the role.
 Mention skills, experience and achievements relevant to the job.
 The personal profile is not mandatory sometimes.
 If you include it, keep the profile well-written and original.
 Include positive words such as confident, adaptable, self-motivated and enthusiastic.

 - Outline top skills and achievements

 - Mention the name of your target employer